 This recipe calls for five bananas, which may seem like a lot, but the extra moistness and sweetness from all those bananas make these muffins delicious without using eggs, dairy, or refined sugar.
 You can use either fresh bananas or frozen, just be sure that they are very ripe.

-Whole wheat flour adds nutrients as well as a hearty texture and warm flavor to these maple sweetened banana muffins.
-Yup can use regular whole wheat flour or sprouted whole wheat flour if you prefer.
+Whole wheat flour adds nutrients as well as a hearty texture and warm flavor to these muffins.
+You can use regular whole wheat flour or sprouted whole wheat flour if you prefer.

 These whole wheat flour banana muffins are warmly spiced with ground cinnamon and vanilla extract.
 Be sure to use pure vanilla extract as opposed to artificial if possible.